vectorgrp/sil-kit/docs/demos/demos.rst

 .. |SystemController| replace::  |UtilDir|/sil-kit-system-controller

 .. |DemoAbstractCAN| replace::
-  The `CanWriter` application sends CAN frames to the `CanReader` application including frame acknowledgment handling.
+  The `CanWriter` participant sends Can frames to the `CanReader` participant including frame acknowledgment handling.
 .. |DemoAbstractETH| replace::
-  The `EthernetWriter` application sends Ethernet frames to the `EthernetReader` application including frame acknowledgment handling.
+  The `EthernetWriter` participant sends Ethernet frames to the `EthernetReader` participant including frame acknowledgment handling.
 .. |DemoAbstractLIN| replace::
-  A two-node LIN Setup with a `LinMaster` and a `LinSlave` application.
+  A two-node Lin Setup with a `LinMaster` and a `LinSlave`.
   Includes a simple scheduling mechanism and demonstrates controller sleep / wakeup handling.
 .. |DemoAbstractFlexRay| replace::
   A two-node FlexRay Setup with a full cluster and node parametrization.
 Includes POC Status handling, buffer updates and reconfiguration.
   This Demo requires a separate `Network Simulator` application to simulate the details of the FlexRay cluster, which is not included in the |ProductName|.
 .. |DemoAbstractPubSub| replace::
-  One application publishes GPS and temperature data, another application subscribes to these topics.
+  One participant publishes GPS and temperature data, another participant subscribes to these topics.
   Including (de-)serialization of the C++ structures into a transmittable format.
 .. |DemoAbstractRPC| replace::
-  The RPC server application provides two simple functions which are called by a RPC client application.
+  The Rpc server participant provides two simple functions which are called by a Rpc client participant.
   Includes (de-)serialization of the function parameters.
 .. |DemoAbstractBenchmark| replace::
   This demo sets up a simulation with various command line arguments for benchmarking purposes.